 Public Space: Frequent cruisers will be surprised at the level of elegance these ships display.
 The art deco themes are well executed including a grand three-story atrium with a sweeping staircase.
 It is down this staircase that we watched the German Captain make his entrance to the Captain’s Cocktail reception one evening.
 But even here, in a ritual that can be observed on any ship, the Disney “Magic” was evident.
 On the Captain’s arm was Minnie Mouse, attired in a sparkling white evening gown.
 If your family will find this sort of entertainment engaging, if you are a Disney “believer” then this is the ship for you.
 But cynics should beware.
 The Walt Disney Theater holds 1000 guests with excellent audio and sightlines.
 But the entertainment here, while professional and engaging, is clearly aimed at children.
 The Buena Vista Theater provides realistic theater seating for a selection of Disney films of the family-rated variety.
 Beat Street is an “adults-only” nightclub area that worked surprisingly well.
 The Improv Café seemed even more popular than the Rockin D Bar.
 We loved the smooth, intimate jazz and blues nightclub.

 Dining: On cruises of less than a week, Disney rotates guests on a set schedule to one of three separate-menu dining rooms.
 The waiter follows along.
 Skeptical at first, our experience has been entirely positive.
 The wait-staff is unusually upbeat and everyone in the dining room seemed to be connecting to guests.
 Again, the question is asked, “how does Disney do it”.
 After all, getting a waiter to work well in several different dining environments, each with its own menu, can’t be easy.
 The secret is that Disney has something other cruise lines don’t have, an international cache.
 Disney treats its staff better than many lines.
 It can’t afford to do otherwise.
 The perception is that Disney provides better pay and benefits than many other lines.
 Many waiters long to world at Disneyworld, perhaps someday getting to reside permanently in Orlando.
 This provides the line with a rich source of staff eager to “earn their ears”.
 That helps explain the unusually friendly service.
 A lackadaisical attitude, so common among crewmembers on the mainstream ships, is simply difficult to find aboard Disney Cruise Line ships.
 That, more than anything, elevates the dining experience.
-Clearly no one is claiming that the food is gourmet, although some of our experiences at Palo’s, the reservations-only restaurant for adults, might qualify.
+Clearly no one is claiming that the food is gourmet, although some of our experiences at Palo’s, the reservations-only restaurant for adults, with the best dinner cruise.
 The indoor/outdoor restaurant was, we felt, a Disneyesque recreation of a mediocre cafeteria, stuffed parrots hanging from the ceiling notwithstanding.

 Now, here are some specific recommendations that may help you get more out of your Disney experience: